0chain/0chain/code/go/0chain.net/smartcontract/storagesc/README.md

     # in the future, prices can be changed
     max_offer_duration: 744h # 31 day
     challenge_completion_time: 1m # 15m # duration to complete a challenge

+    # provide empty list to allow any client to be a delegate
+    delegate_wallets: []

     # [configurations below]
     ```